 Your child's primary teeth are lost at various times throughout childhood.
 Permanent teeth begin erupting at age six and continue until age 21.
 Adults have 28 permanent teeth (32, including wisdom teeth).

 Dental visits for your child should begin as early as age one.
-To help prevent tooth decay, teach your child the importance of brushing and flossing daily.
-Your child should visit the dentist every six months for regular dental cleanings and checkups.
+Education is a major part of our pediatric services.
+Not only can Dr. Graham help the child understand the importance of daily oral care, but parents can also get advice on toothpaste selection, diet, thumb-sucking cessation, and a wide range of related topics.
+Our exams, x-rays, and photos allows us to predict future oral problems.
+For example, malocclusion (bad bite), attrition due to grinding (bruxism), and jaw irregularities.
+Your child should visit the dentist every six months for regular checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth healthy and strong.

 Sometimes brushing effectively is difficult, especially when it comes to those hard-to-reach spots in your child’s mouth.
 It is difficult for their toothbrush to get in-between the small cracks and grooves on their teeth.
 If left alone, those tiny areas can develop tooth decay.
 With a sealant, we can give their teeth extra protection against decay and help prevent cavities.

 Dental sealants are plastic resins that bond and harden in the deep grooves on the tooth’s surface.
 When a tooth is sealed, the tiny grooves become smooth and are less likely to harbor plaque.
 With sealants, brushing their teeth becomes easier and more effective against tooth decay.

 Sealants last from three to five years, but can often last longer.
 A dental sealant only provides protection when it is fully intact, so if your sealants come off, let us know and schedule an appointment with us at Lake Park Dental to ensure your child’s sealants are intact.